farschmessivo/8_vk_friends_online/README.md

-# Watcher of Friends Online
+# See VK Friends who are now Online

-[TODO.
-There will be project description]
+The module outputs VK friends who are currently online to the terminal.

 # How to Install